 What is a good CV summary for an account executive?

 It quantifies your achievements, utilises relevant skills to achieve the expected impact, and showcases the most important qualifications of a candidate.
-Also, it must be concise and tailored to the specific role so that recruiters can easily see why you’re the best fit for the vacancy.
+Additionally, it must be concise and tailored to the specific role so that recruiters can easily see why you’re the best fit for the vacancy.

 Account executive CV objective/summary examples

 - Experienced account executive with over 6 years of experience in high-value B2B enterprise sales.
-Seeking to utilise my ability to build meaningful relationships with prospective clients in an organisation like ACME Corp where I can contribute to the mission of democratising online payments globally.
+Seeking to utilise my ability to build meaningful relationships with prospective clients in an organisation like ACME Corp, where I can contribute to the mission of democratising online payments globally.

 - Through my extensive experience with internal sales, I’ve learned repeatable, scalable strategies to better prospect clients and overcome objections, resulting in an additional $10 million a year for my previous employers.
 I am looking to continue to further hone my internal sales skills at an early-stage, growing SaaS company like ACME Corp.